smastrom/vue-use-active-scroll/README.md

 In order to get results consistent with users' reading flow, targets to be observed should match the titles (h2, h3...) of your sections (not the whole section).

-Make sure that each target has an unique `id` (which corresponds to the anchor you'll scroll to) and pass them to `useActiveTitle`.
+Make sure that each target has an unique `id` attribute (which corresponds to the anchor you'll scroll to) and pass them to `useActiveTitle`.
 Order is not important.

 ```vue
 <script setup>